tyrelh/personal-site-nextjs/posts/synology-nas-what-is-it.md

 ## Tl;dr

 * [Preamble](#preamble): I got a Synology NAS.
-* [What is a Synology NAS?](#what-is-a-synology): Synology is a brand of NAS (network attached storage) devices that run a proprietary operating system called DSM (DiskStation Manager).
+* [What is a Synology NAS?](#so-what-is-it): Synology is a brand of NAS (network attached storage) devices that have a whole suite of great software that extend their capabilities.
 * [DSM (DiskStation Manager)](#dsm-diskstation-manager): The operating system that Synology NAS's use.
 * [Online access](#online-access): There are a couple ways you can securely connect to your home or office NAS over the internet, but I use Synology QuickConnect because it's easy to use and secure enough for me.
 * [What I do with my Synology NAS](#what-i-do-with-my-synology-nas): I'm writing a follow-up article to describe all the things I do with my Synology NAS.